 One of the most exciting activities for a child is playing a game.
 My own kids want to play games multiple times per day during the summer and I love it!
 What’s better than playing a game?
-Playing a game and reinforcing important skills at the same time!
+Playing literacy games are fun and reinforcing important skills at the same time!

 I know the feeling of wishing I had more review games for my kindergarten students.
 Sometimes after a whole-group literacy lesson, I want to check students’ understanding by having them play a partner game.
 This way, I can walk around the room and make observations and ask questions, all while my students are actively engaged in a low prep activity.

 I also know the feeling of needing more high-quality activities to use in guided reading groups.
 I don’t always use games in small group guided reading lessons, but occasionally it’s fun to break out a game to reinforce short vowels or sound isolation.

 Enter the year 2020, and more parents than ever are asking for and desperately needing simple but fun activities to use with their children at home.